Mets' Luisangel Acuna making a case to be a lineup regular with hot start to career

 But that’s an issue for Tuesday, and only if Lindor is ready to play.

-Acuna started off his big day by waiting an extra beat for a 75-mile per hour first-pitch curve from Ranger Suarez to get into his bat’s happy zone.
+Acuna started off his big day by waiting an extra beat for a 75-mph first-pitch curve from Ranger Suarez to get into his bat’s happy zone.
 Acuna swatted the pitch into the leftfield stands to give the Mets a 2-1 lead.
 Two batters earlier, Francisco Alvarez had hit a solo home run.

 Acuna’s homer was his third in 24 plate appearances.
 He became the fourth Met to hit at least three homers in his first eight games, joining Mike Jacobs (four in 2005), Ron Swoboda (three in 1965) and Jim Hickman (three in 1962), according to MLB.com.

-Acuna also had a two-out ground-rule double in the sixth that one-hopped into the stands down the rightfield line.
+Acuna also had a ground-rule double with two outs in the sixth that one-hopped into the stands down the rightfield line.
 At the time, in a 2-2 game, it seemed like a bad break for the Mets.
-If the ball had stayed in play, Harrison Bader would have easily scored from first.
+If the ball had stayed in play, Harrison Bader easily would have scored from first.

 It looked like a worse break when Iglesias bounced back to the mound to end the inning.